mdavidson9/docs.balsamiq.com/content/confluence/Cloud/intro.md

 ## Using the Balsamiq Mockups Editor

 The Balsamiq Mockups editor allows you to create wireframes just like our other products.
-The user interface is very similar to the desktop version, so reviewing the [Desktop application overview](/desktop/overview/) may be helpful if you have any questions after reading the instructions below.
+Start with the [application overview](../overview) to learn more about using the editor.

 * * *